Last Updated on

 Deadlifting 240kg requires your forearms to isometrically hold the bar throughout.
 As do rack pulls, which are modified deadlifts that allow you to lift a heavier weight.

-Farmers walks – where you hold a heavy weight in both hands whilst walking, are one of the most underrated gym exercises out there.
+Farmers walks, which are an exercise where you hold a heavy weight in both hands whilst walking, are one of the most underrated gym exercises out there.
 They help strengthen your forearms, your traps, and your core muscles.

 If you’ve ever carried heavy shopping bags for longer than a mile you will be aware of how much this can movement can tax your forearms.

-Other exercises that are more forearm specific, like the reverse barbell bicep curl and hammer curls are excellent because they not only work your forearms but also your Biceps and Brachialis muscles.
+Other exercises that are more forearm specific.
+For example, the reverse barbell bicep curl and hammer curls are excellent.
+This is because they not only work your forearms but also your Biceps and Brachialis muscles.

 The trick with both of these exercises is to perform the eccentric part of the movement (lowering the weight back down) very slowly.
 This is where the forearms are most active, so don’t rush past it!